clustervision/trinityX/doc/installation_openstack.rst

 .. note:: You do not need to call the second script (``images-setup-openstack-compute.cfg``) by hand.
 This is done automatically by the creation script, which passes additional parameters to the setup script.

 Building the OpenStack compute image should be done on the node where the provisioning tool is installed:

 - The OpenStack controller when in standalone mode
-- The trinityX controller otherwise
+- The trinityX controller otherwise.
+Care must be taken in this case to append the content of the `trinity.shadow` file from the OpenStack controller to the same file on the trinityX controller (Otherwise compute nodes will fail to reach the controller since they will be using different passwords).

 After updating the configuration of the image creating it is done as simply as when setting up the controller::

     # ./configure.sh images-create-openstack-compute.cfg

 .. note:: The location of the new image is displayed as one of the last messages from the creation and setup process.

 After the configuration has completed, the node image is ready but not yet integrated into any provisioning system.
 The steps required for that operation are described in the documentation of the provisioning system installed on your site.